 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
 Rice was the main food given to the POWs fed to them as “lugow” which meant “wet rice.”
 During their time in the camp, they received few vegetables and almost no fruit.
 Once in a while, they received bread.

 The POWs were sent out on work details one was to cut wood for the POW kitchens.
 The two major details were the farm detail and the airfield detail which lasted for years.
 A typical day on any detail lasted from 7:00 A.M. until 5:00 P.M.
 The POWs on the farm detail would have to go to a shed each morning to get tools.
 As they left the shed, the Japanese guards thought it was great fun to hit them over their heads.

-“REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON, PRIVATE ELMER M ROBERTS IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=
+“REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR NEPHEW PRIVATE FIRST CLASS ELMER M ROBERTS IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 ULIO THE ADJUTANT GENERAL=”